A Taste of Spain

-Whether you’re taking a trip abroad or you’re simply looking for inspiration for a themed dinner party, you simply can’t go far wrong by embracing the flavors of Spain.
+Whether you’re taking a trip abroad or you’re simply looking for inspiration for a themed dinner party, you simply can’t go far wrong by embracing the flavours of Spain.
 The country is a veritable hotbed of culture, especially when it comes to its cuisine.
 If you’re looking to add a little pizzazz to your get-together, here are some of the finest Spanish recipes you should attempt to recreate.
 Alternatively, you can seek out the authentic versions at local restaurants and bistros on vacation.
 Enjoy!

 What goes into a croquette will differ depending on location, but the principles remain the same.
 The small fried roll is coated in breadcrumbs and filled with something delectable.
 It could be blue cheese, parma ham or even fried mushrooms.
 There are no rules, so you can afford to get creative and come up with any combination your heart desires.